dirtbags/netarch/README.md

 Get going
 =========

-Documentation sucks, sorry.
+Documentation doesn't exist.
+Sorry.
-The way we go about things is to copy `dumbdecode.py` to a new file, and start hacking onto it.
+The way we go about things is to copy [dumbdecode](examples/dumbdecode.py) to a new file, and start hacking onto it.

+You may find the [example xmodem decoder](examples/xmodem.py) to be helpful!
+It illustrates a fair amount of what the library provides.